Much of America has stopped celebrating Columbus Day, but the explorer remains revered in Italy

-“Columbus represents genocide,” protesters had written in Richmond after throwing a Columbus statue into a lake.
+“Columbus represents genocide,” protesters wrote in Richmond after throwing a Columbus statue into a lake.
 In Italy, that’s just not the case.

-The disconnect may have to do with a lack of knowledge among Italians about the more objectionable aspects of Columbus’s life and legacy.
+The disconnect might have to do with a lack of knowledge among Italians about the more objectionable aspects of Columbus’s life and legacy.
 But scholars say there’s also a national defensiveness that has gotten in the way of further understanding.

 Italians hear little that is critical of Columbus in school.
 A 2019 high school textbook, “History and Forgotten Stories,” says only: “Columbus exhibited unquestionable skills as a navigator, but wasn’t able to govern the new territories.
 Thus began the decline of his mythos and of his authority.”